Catalin-Ripanu/Project_POO/README.md

 The goal of the game is to find the final cell in the given map (each cell has it's own story).

+Note that the project's structure is in IntelliJ IDEA format.

 A picture which displays a generated map in GUI format.

 ![My Image](RPG_GUI.jpg)